marcus-grant/marco-chrissy-site/doc/CONTRIBUTE.md

 * This is a `**uv**`` managed project
   * **Test Command**: Use `uv run pytest` to run tests
     * **NOT**: `python -m pytest`
+    * Also add the args/flags that only show failed test paths/modules/funcs first.
+      * We don't need to waste context on passing tests in code quality checks
   * Prefer timeouts and multithreading with a command like this:
     * `uv run pytest -vv --timeout=20 -n auto`
+      * Don't use -vv unless trying to understand failures.
 * **ALWAYS run ruff first**: `uv run ruff check --fix --unsafe-fixes` before testing
 * **ALWAYS run full test suite**: Before every single commit
 * **Specific Test Files**: